Crunch-io/ta-da/content/dev/features/tabulation-api.md

 publishdate = ""
 draft = false
 title = "Tabulation API"
-description = "The Tabulation API provides a programmatic way to work with aggregated data directly, removing the need to process respondent-level data.
-Built for teams that need survey insights on their terms, this API feeds cross-tabulations directly into your dashboards, data warehouses, and reporting workflows." news_description = "The Tabulation API provides a programmatic way to work with aggregated data directly, removing the need to process respondent-level data.
+description = "Turn survey data into pipeline-ready intelligence.
+The Tabulation API delivers aggregated cross-tabs directly to your warehouses and dashboards." news_description = "The Tabulation API provides a programmatic way to work with aggregated data directly, removing the need to process respondent-level data.
 Built for teams that need survey insights on their terms, this API feeds cross-tabulations directly into your dashboards, data warehouses, and reporting workflows." weight = 20 tags = [ "" ]